theja-vanka/theja-vanka/README.md

 ### About me 🌱

 I am a Data Scientist by profession and Coder by heart.
-I build Machine Learning and Deep Learning models using Python, Pytorch, Flask and Azure / GCP.
+I build Machine Learning/Deep Learning models using Python, Pytorch, Spark, Flask/FastAPI and Azure/GCP.

 I am a Polyglot who writes code in Python, C++, and Javascript.